bcrowell/bcrowell.github.io/moving_through_spacetime_at_c/index.md

 One thing I haven't even discussed yet is what is the formula that plays the role of the Pythagorean theorem for a spacetime diagram.
 Let's hold that thought for a moment and come back to it, because it will be more obvious in a moment how it would be relevant.

 Greene started spreading this bad idea around 2000, but more recently, with people increasingly getting their pop-sci information from videos rather than the printed word, a lot of people seem to be influenced instead by a different and equally ill-considered popularization in a seven-minute video by Sabine Hossenfelder.
-Her English-language description contradict's Greene's, even though they both certainly understand the physics.
+Her English-language description contradicts Greene's, even though they both certainly understand the physics.

 Hossenfelder presents the following equation: Δs/Δt = sqrt[-(Δx/Δt)^2+c^2].
 (I'm omitting the y and z dimensions for simplicity.)
 The notation is: